 We have yet to see a diet work in which exercise is not at least of equal importance with healthy eating.
-In the LEAN program, exercise is nutrition’s close partner.
+In the L.E.A.N. program, exercise is nutrition’s close partner.
 If you wanna lose it, you gotta move it.
 Why not just stay on the couch and eat less?
 Restrictions on calories, the basis of most diets, are the main reason they don’t work.
 Years of taking in more calories slows your metabolism, sort of like a mechanic turning down an engine’s idle speed.
 When you turn down your idle speed, you burn less fuel, and therefore less fat.
 Burning calories off by exercise boosts your metabolism.
 Combine this with a diet that emphasizes nutrient-dense foods without empty calories, and you are much more likely to stay lean than you would if you only cut back on calories.
 The good news is that the people who need exercise the most (overweight, sedentary, poorly-nourished, etc) are the ones most helped by it.
-In a nutshell, exercise contributes to your health by:
+Below you can find numerous health benefits of exercise.

 - burning fat

 - decreasing the risk of nearly all major diseases

 - releasing feel-good hormones that contribute to your overall sense of well-being.

 Exercise will help you lose fat and become lean.
 But there are even more important reasons to exercise.
 You exercise not only for health, but for life.
 Here are the main health benefits of exercise: